Pixboost/shopify-wroom-wroom-debut/README.md

 # Installation

-To install the them on your Shopify store, please follow the instruction from our [help](https://help.pixboost.com/shopify#installation).
+To install the theme on your Shopify store, please follow the instruction from our [help](https://help.pixboost.com/shopify#installation).

 # Developing